xcape-io/RelayProp/MegaRelayProp/README.md

 ## Prop commands
-Commands are implicitly defined with the *PyRelaySettings* GUI, you can create group commands by naming variables in groups with the `/` separator.
+Commands are implicitly defined with the *PyRelayControl* GUI, you can create group commands by naming variables in groups with the `/` separator.

 Relay commands are built from the variable name: